Epsylene/ElectricFieldIntensity/README.md

 ## Build tools

-The code was written in C++17 (although any version higher than C++11 should be fine) and compiled with Mingw-w64 7.3.0 32-bits.
-SFML 2.5.1 32-bits and CMake 3.15 were used.
+The code was written in C++17 (although any version higher than C++11 should be fine) and compiled with Mingw-w64 7.3.0 32-bits and CMake 3.15.
+SFML 2.5.1 was used.

 # Images
 ## Ugly